Emmanuel Simon

 Emmanuel Simon (born 25 December 1992) is a Papua New Guinean footballer who plays as a midfielder for Lae City FC in the Papua New Guinea National Soccer League.

 He is the most capped player of Papua New Guinea national football team.

+Along with fellow Papua New Guinea international Yagi Yasasa, he joined Australian side Bendigo City in March 2025.

 International career

 International goals

 Scores and results list Papua New Guinea's goal tally first.